 - Honda Civic Type R review (2015-2017) - the hottest front wheel drive hot hatch?

 And those 20-inch wheels?
 Well, aside from their relative delicacy over rough roads and kerbs, the ride remains incredibly well calibrated, supple yet taut (to fall into that motoring journalism cliche), an impressive example of Honda’s final calibration capability.
-This is all the more impressive when you find there is barely enough sidewall on those 30-section tyres to brand them.
-That such a small sidewall can contain the Civic’s huge lateral load without total deformation is utter witchcraft (though fail to avoid potholes at your peril).
+This is even more impressive when you find there is barely enough sidewall on those 30-section tyres to brand them.
+That such a small amount of rubber can contain the Civic’s huge lateral load without total deformation is utter witchcraft (though fail to avoid potholes at your peril).

 It does all of this yet combines it with the traditional thrills of manual cog shifting and busy footwork, because the best bits of the Type R are when you’re revving the blazes out of it, feeling the front diff working with the front suspension, rather than despite it, to distribute the torque and steering inputs in one suave movement.
 Rarely, if ever before, has a front-wheel-drive car felt so assured, so incredibly polished when handling so much power.

 It’ll oversteer on turn-in if provoked with the brakes, but its default setting is grip, grip and more grip.
 It’s a big car – every time you climb out to look at it, particularly in profile, it seems more like a sports saloon than a ‘hot hatch’ – and occasionally feels it, trading a smaller hatch’s hyperactive agility for a more grown-up effectiveness, but that shouldn’t be read that the experience is in any way dull.
 It’s a 169mph riot.